Forget mouth taping to reduce snoring or sleep apnea symptoms — experts share 5 tips they'd use instead

 According to the sleep expert, a diagnosis can open doors for treatment.
 "There are many different things that doctors can offer and suggest to help," advises Shore, "including breathing devices such as Continuous Positive Airway Pressure (CPAP), sleep positioners, behavioral therapy and lifestyle changes."

-A diagnosis can also lead to more effective treatment than without-prescription solutions.
+Research is continuously improving the convenience of sleep apnea diagnosis, and a diagnosis can lead to more effective treatment than without-prescription solutions.

 "Over-the-counter snoring solutions, like chin straps or nasal dilators, can ‘hide’ the symptom of snoring but fail to treat the underlying obstructive sleep apnea," Piper tells us.
 "While some mild cases may benefit from these gadgets, it is a conversation that needs to be had with an appropriate medical professional so that you understand the options and outcomes."